cosmos/sdk-tutorials/academy/my-own-chain/starport.md

 ## Next up

-You just created a fully working Cosmos SDK chain, one that forms the basis of the [following guided exercise](./stored-game.md).
+You just created a fully working Cosmos SDK chain, one that forms the basis of the [following exercise](./stored-game.md).

 <HighlightBox type="info">

-You may remove the `CreatePost` message as it is not part of the guided exercise in the next sections.
+You can remove the `CreatePost` message as it is not part of the guided exercise in the next sections.

 </HighlightBox>